 which faithfully renders the meaning of the original German text and is

-not obviously a translation.
-And how to improve your own German translations?
+And how do you improve your own German translations?

 A great exercise is to compare your own German English translation with ones you find on the web; here are a few sources of

 – have a go at translating the German text and then check your English

 Save time and money on your German translation by understanding everything involved in the process of translating German websites.

 translator living and working in Vienna, Austria.
 I turn German texts

 into clear and accessible English, allowing clients to present their